ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

 - According to `:help UltiSnips-character-escaping`, the characters `'`, `{`, `$`, and `\` need to be escaped by prepending a backslash `\`.
 That said, I'm generally able to use `'`, `{`, and `\` in snippet bodies without escaping them---your mileage may vary.

-- Include the line
+- Including the line
   ```
   extends filetype
   ```
-  anywhere in a `*.snippets` file to load all snippets from `filetype.snippets` into the current snippets file.
+  anywhere in a `*.snippets` file will load all snippets from `filetype.snippets` into the current snippets file.
 Example use case from `:help UltiSnips-basic-syntax`: you might use `extends c` inside a `cpp.snippets` file, since C++ could use many snippets from C.

 - The line `priority {N}`, where `N` is an integer number (e.g. `priority 5`), placed *anywhere* in `.snippets` file on its own line will set the priority of all snippets below that line to `N`.
 When multiple snippets have the same `trigger`, only the highest-priority snippet is expanded.
 Using `priority` can be useful to override global snippets defined in `all.snipets`.
 If `priority` is not specified anywhere in a file, the implicit value is `priority 0`

 ### Tabstops
-Tabstops are predefined positions within a snippet body to which you can move the cursor by pressing the key mapped to `g:UltiSnipsJumpForwardTrigger`.
+Tabstops are predefined positions within a snippet body to which you can move by pressing the key mapped to `g:UltiSnipsJumpForwardTrigger`.
 Tabstops allow you to efficiently navigate through a snippet's variable content while skipping the positions of static content.
+You navigate through tabstops by pressing, in insert mode, the keys mapped to `g:UltiSnipsJumpForwardTrigger` and `g:UltiSnipsJumpBackwardTrigger`.
 Since that might sound vague, here is an example:

 **TODO** GIF jumping through a figure or table environment.